metriport/metriport/packages/mllp-server/README.md

-# HL7 Server
+# MLLP Server

 ## Overview

-This project provides a HL7 server that reads HL7 messages off of a raw tcp connection.
+This project provides an MLLP server that reads HL7 messages off of a raw tcp connection.
+It is built on top of the `@medplum/hl7` package.

-## Getting Started
+## Notes

-TODO

-In the near future, we are planning to add a route to do bulk crosswalks between systems.
-Stay tuned!
+See packages/infra/hl7-notification-routing-stack/ for the infra we use for deployment.

 ```
             ,▄,